Millions of Muslims commemorate Eid al-Adha amid high prices

 On the streets of Ramallah, in the West Bank, Palestinian families were cutting back on other components of the feast — typically a bounty of dishes, from offal to kaak and maamoul holiday cookies.

-“On days like these, there was demand for fruits, sweets and for nuts as well, but as you can see ... no one is standing to buy now," complained fruit vendor Baligh Hamdi.
+“On days like these, there was demand for fruits, sweets and for nuts as well, but as you can see ... no one is standing to buy now," said fruit vendor Baligh Hamdi.

-But lavish feast or no, there were community prayers — a welcome sight in much of the world after years of coronavirus-related restrictions.
+But lavish feast or no, there were community prayers — a welcome sight after years of coronavirus-related restrictions.
 The faithful crowded into mosques across the Middle East and North Africa on Saturday.

 From Kenya to Russia to Egypt, throngs of worshippers prayed shoulder to shoulder, feet to feet.